giantswarm/azure-operator/examples/local/README.md

 # Running azure-operator Locally

 **Note:** This should only be used for testing and development.
+A production configuration using Helm will be provided later.

 This guide explains how to get azure-operator running locally - on minikube, for example.